iron-software/IronBarcode-Examples/how-to/read-barcodes-from-pdf/README.md

 }
 ```

-In this revised snippet, `PdfBarcodeReaderOptions` are thoroughly configured to enhance the reading accuracy and efficiency of barcodes embedded in PDFs.
+`PdfBarcodeReaderOptions` is configured here to improve both the accuracy and the speed of reading barcodes embedded in PDFs.